-The implementation process is often characterized by intense activity followed by long periods of little movement, and it's easy for an implementation campaign to underestimate how slowly government bureaucracies move.
-While you may not be able to accurately estimate the timeline for most implementation processes, mapping the annual government calendar can provide helpful clues for timing advocacy activities.
+The policy-making process is often characterized by intense activity followed by long periods of little movement, and it's easy for policy advocacy campaigns to underestimate how slowly government bureaucracies move.
+While you may not be able to accurately estimate the timeline for most policy-making processes, mapping the annual government calendar can provide helpful clues for timing advocacy activities.
 It can also prepare you for times when events are likely to move quickly and when they might stall.